aimms/how-to/Articles/397/397-traveling-salesman.rst

 * **Clear Solutions:** it will clear all heuristic solutions.
 * **Initial Solutions:** it will run the initial tour heuristic.
-* **Improved Simultaneous:** this will run the improved simultaneous tour with iteractions.
+* **Improved Simultaneous:** this will run the improved simultaneous tour with iterations.
-* **Improved Cyclic:** this will run the improved cyclic tour with iteractions.
+* **Improved Cyclic:** this will run the improved cyclic tour with iterations.
 * **Run All:** this will run all 3 heuristics without iterations.
 This run will be important when comparing execution time.

 Both **Improved Simultaneous** and **Improved Cyclic** buttons will run iteratively.